20 Areas of improvement examples and how to identify yours

 12. Creative skills

-Creativity refers to the novel ways you carry out a project or solve a problem.
-Creativity helps every company stand out and enhances customer service.
-Using creativity is linked with a higher level of problem-solving skills.
+Creativity involves finding novel ways to carry out projects and solve problems.
+It helps every company stand out and enhances customer service.
+Creativity is linked with a higher level of problem-solving.

-• Do you try to find new ways to solve a problem, or do you stick to old ways?
+• Do you try to find innovative ways to solve a problem, or do you stick to old ways?

 • Do you suggest ideas during meetings?

-• Do you have a strong big picture vision for your work?
+• Do you have a solid, big-picture vision for your work?

 • Are you imaginative during the brainstorming process?